2021 Colombian protests: National

 Various individuals were in favor of the protests, such as senator and former presidential candidate Gustavo Petro, who invited Colombians to participate in the strike, as well as the senator Gustavo Bolívar.
 In addition, the actresses Lina Tejeiro and Esperanza Gómez, the comedian Alejandro Riaño, the actor Julián Román, the singers Adriana Lucía, Mario Muñoz, Karol G and other influencers such as Luna Gil supported protests.
 In the same way, Colombian artists such as Shakira, Juanes, J Balvin, Maluma as well as athletes Egan Bernal, Radamel Falcao, Juan Fernando Quintero, René Higuita, among others, have demonstrated in solidarity with the victims, calling for an end to the violence while demanding the government to listen to the Colombians.

-Nearly 8,000 researchers in the country signed a letter voicing opposition to police brutality, and the president's of the nation's seven largest universities signed a letter proposing six policy changes following the protests.
+Nearly 8,000 researchers in the country signed a letter voicing opposition to police brutality, and the presidents of the nation's seven largest universities signed a letter proposing six policy changes following the protests.

 Former president Álvaro Uribe Vélez, a right-wing politician, tweeted "Let's support the right of soldiers and police to use their firearms to defend their integrity and to defend people and property from criminal acts of terrorist vandalism".
 Twitter removed the tweet, saying that it was an act of "glorifying violence".
 Journalist Vicky Davila, former Bogotá mayor Enrique Peñalosa and former Colombian football player Faustino Asprilla rejected the protests.